getify/Functional-Light-JS/ch3.md

 sum( 1, 2, 3, 4, 5 );						// 15

 // now with currying:
-// (5 to indicate how many to wait for) var curriedSum = curry( sum, 5 );
+// (5 to indicate how many we should wait for) var curriedSum = curry( sum, 5 );

 curriedSum( 1 )( 2 )( 3 )( 4 )( 5 );		// 15
 ```

 The advantage of currying here is being able to do something like `curriedSum(1)(2)(3)`, which returns a function.
-Then later call `fn(4)` to get yet another fn, and still later call `anotherfn(5)`, finally computing the `15` result.
+Then later call that function (like `fn(4)`) to get yet another fn, and still later call *that* function (like `anotherfn(5)`), finally computing the `15` result.

 In JavaScript, both currying and partial application use closure to remember the arguments over time until all have been received, and then the original operation can be performed.

 ### Why Currying Or Partial Application?

-With either currying style (`sum(1)(2)(3)`) or partial application style (`sum(1,2)(3)`), the call-site unquestionably looks stranger than a more common one like `sum(1,2,3)`.
+With either currying style (`sum(1)(2)(3)`) or partial application style (`partial(sum,1,2)(3)`), the call-site unquestionably looks stranger than a more common one like `sum(1,2,3)`.
 So **why would we go this direction** when adopting FP?
 There are multiple layers to answering that question.

 The first and most obvious reason is that both currying and partial application allow you to separate in time/space (throughout your code base) when and where separate arguments are specified, whereas traditional function calls require all the arguments to be present all at once.
 If you have a place in your code where you'll know some of the arguments and another place where the other arguments are determined, currying or partial application are very useful.

 Another layer to this answer, which applies most specifically to currying, is that composition of functions is much easier when there's only one argument.
 So a function that ultimately needs 3 arguments, if curried, becomes a function that needs just one, three times over.
 That kind of unary function will be a lot easier to work with when we start composing them.
-We'll tackle this later in the text.
+We'll tackle this topic later in the text.

 ### Currying More Than One Argument?